opsone-ch/documentation/development/deployment.rst

 If you need our assistance, we're happy to help you out!
 But we recommend to contact us at least 3 days before the go live.

-Warning: never go live on Friday or before holidays.
-We monitor your application 24/7/365 but can't fix application related issues.

 Cache warming
 ^^^^^^^^^^^^^